AbdulShaikz/cloud-wallet/README.md

 # Cloud Wallet for Solana

-A simple, secure Solana wallet you can use directly in your browser—no extensions or cloud required.
+A simple, secure Solana wallet you can use directly in your browser -no extensions or cloud required.

 ## Features